sosolimited/ofxSoso/README.md

 CHANGLOG

-061312 LM - added setClearBackground(bool iVal) and getBackgroundColor() methods to ofxScene to enable motionblur
+061312 lmccart - added setClearBackground(bool iVal) and getBackgroundColor() methods to ofxScene to enable motionblur